spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/hello-deployment/index.md

 If you already have a Jenkins server, you can skip this step.

-Please refer to the instruction at http://pkg.jenkins-ci.org/debian/ for updated commands(In the event you run into issues )
+In the event you run into issues with these example commands, refer to the instructions at http://pkg.jenkins-ci.org/debian/ for updated commands.

 SSH into your instance and run the following: